Monogramm/docker-etherpad/README.md

 -   [ep_piwik](https://www.npmjs.com/package/ep_piwik)
 -   [ep_webpack](https://www.npmjs.com/package/ep_webpack)

-This image also includes [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it).
+This image also includes custom wait scripts.
 See docker-compose examples on how to use it.

 ## What is **Etherpad** ?